survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-In case we were be operating with a backend we would trigger a query here and capture id from response.
+In case we were be operating with a back-end we would trigger a query here and capture id from response.
 Now it's enough to just generate an entry and a custom id.

 If you hit the button a few times now, you should see new items.
-It might not be pretty yet but it works.
+It might not be pretty yet, but it works.

 In addition, to `this.setState` we had to set up a binding.
 Without it `this` of `addNote()` would point at the wrong context and wouldn't work.
-It is a little annoying but necessary to bind therefore.
+It is a little annoying, but necessary to bind therefore.

 Using `bind` at `constructor` gives us a small performance benefit as opposed to binding at `render()`.
 I'll be using this convention unless it would take additional effort through lifecycle hooks.
 In the future [property initializers](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es7-property-initializers) may solve this issue with a neat syntax.